-Individuals seeking the non-degree option are required to take NS 200 Transition to Registered Nursing.
+Individuals seeking the non-degree option are required to take NS 221 Nursing Transitions.
 An individual must have taken Human Anatomy, Physiology and Microbiology within the last five (5) years and achieved a grade of B (3.0) or higher in both courses in order to transfer credits.